 Anyway, the book has a friendship type love theme to it in their quest to be able to hug each other.
 In my opinion, this is a great way to teach little ones about the friendship type of love.

-Full disclosure: this is one book we don’t personally own.
-However, we do love Curious George books!
+We love Curious George books!
 The series focuses on a little monkey named George, who lives with the “Man with the Big Yellow Hat.”

 Curious George books are sure to amuse toddlers with the silly antics and adventures of the little monkey.
 And the books typically teach some sort of valuable lesson within the story.
-So while we haven’t read this particular one, I would recommend any Curious George book to you if you have a toddler.

-What’s your toddlers favorite Valentines book?
+What is your toddler’s favorite Valentines book?

 Have any more Valentines Day themed books to add?
 Share them with me in the comments!
 What’s your toddler’s favorite book?